yext/search-ui-react/etc/answers-react-components.api.md

 // @public
 export function useComposedCssClasses<ClassInterface>(builtInClasses: ClassInterface, customClasses?: ClassInterface, cssCompositionMethod?: CompositionMethod): ClassInterface | Theme;

-// Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
-//
-// @public
-function useFilterGroupContext(): FilterGroupContextType;

-// Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
-//
-// @public
-function useFiltersContext(): FiltersContextType;

 // @public
 export function validateData<TypeGuards extends TypeGuardRecord>(data: any, typeGuards: TypeGuards): ValidatedData<TypeGuards>;